(an occasional series)

 Volvopluteus gloiocephalus – Stubble rosegill

 Found on roadside verges, permanent pasture and grassland, these appeared in the DPW central meadow in October 2023.
-Generally regarded as edible but easily confused with the deadly Death Cap and Destroying Angel!
-Ingestion of a Death Cap will result in death from kidney or liver failure, no antidote exists.
+Generally regarded as edible but they are easily confused with the deadly Death Cap and Destroying Angel.
+Ingestion of a Death Cap will result in death from kidney or liver failure, as no antidote exists.

 Caprinellas micaseus – mica inkcap or glistening inkcap